Peter-Laszcz/sniff-dev/README.md

 # Installation

-Users wishing for a GUI-only experience can download an executable from the Releases section.
-Alternatively, you can follow these steps:
+Users wishing for a GUI-only experience can download an executable [here](https://github.com/Peter-Laszcz/sniff-dev/tags).
+ Alternatively, for users wishing to engage with the API, you can follow these steps:

  - Clone the repository (or download the ZIP).
  - Navigate to the packages folder, and enter your environment.